 Following the receipt of the learner's permit, you can either schedule your skills test at a local Driver License Center or schedule training through the

-Motorcycle Safety Program or by calling 1-800-845-9533.
+Motorcycle Safety Program.
 If you choose the Motorcycle Safety Program, at the end of the training, a skills evaluation is administered by a certified Rider Coach.
 If you pass the skills evaluation, you are not required to go to a Driver's License Center to take the skills test; the licensing examination is waived.

 NOTE: Only certain Driver License Centers offer Motorcycle Skills Testing on a motorcycle with more than two wheels.
 Please be sure to review the list of Motorcycle Skills Testing locations for motorcycles with more than two wheels before scheduling your appointment to ensure the location offers testing on this type of vehicle.

 To access the list of Driver License Centers which offer Motorcycle Skills Testing on a motorcycle with more than two wheels, click Driver License Centers and follow the instructions below.

 - Under Step 1: Choose

 “Yes” under Option C for “Search the entire state?”